wojtekmaj/react-pdf/README.md

 }
 ```

-Check the sample directory of this repository for a full working example.
+Check the [sample directory](https://github.com/wojtekmaj/react-pdf/tree/master/sample) in this repository for a full working example.
+For more examples and more advanced use cases, check [Recipes](https://github.com/wojtekmaj/react-pdf/wiki/Recipes) in React-PDF Wiki.

 ### Enable PDF.js worker